 The following table summarizes the estimated fair value of the consideration transferred and the preliminary estimated fair values of the major classes of assets acquired and liabilities assumed at the acquisition date.
 The Company has adjusted and may continue to adjust the preliminary purchase price allocation, as necessary, up to one year after the acquisition closing date as new information is obtained about facts and circumstances that existed as of the closing date.
 The Company has determined that certain assets acquired had a value less than the reported value at closing including certain items included in inventory and certain accounts receivable.
 The Company has determined that the intangible assets acquired at closing had no value to the ongoing operations of Group Mobile.
+Route1 has recognized certain liabilities that were not recorded on the Group Mobile balance sheet at March 22, 2018.
 Changes in estimates and assumptions used could have a material impact on the amount of purchase gain recorded and the amount of depreciation and amortization expense recognized in earnings for depreciable assets in future periods.